mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Heiko, this is Shaki.
 Please remember to speak in your turn."

 "Shaki, we are requesting priority.
-This is an urgent call to the Court."
+This is an urgent call to the Senate."

 There was silence for a moment as all of the operators paused to listen in.

-"Heiko, which conduit in the court are you requesting connection to?"
+"Heiko, which conduit in the senate are you requesting connection to?"

-"The Heiko senator's private conduit, please."
+"The Heiko fidelant's private conduit, please."

 The conduit operator paused.

 "Heiko, I assume you have a damn good reason for that."

-"Yes, I do."
+"Yes, I do.
+It's a message pertaining to today's assembly."

 He paused and sighed.